Frequently Asked Questions (FAQs)

 How fast do I have to cycle?

 Will there be mechanical support on the road?
-Do I need to bring a puncture repair kit?
+Should I bring a puncture repair kit?

 We will have mechanics out on the route to help with any significant issues, but we do ask all riders to bring a small toolkit and to be able to fix their own punctures.
 All you need is a puncture repair kit or spare inner tube, a couple of tyre levers and a pump and we strongly recommend having a practice before the event weekend.
 There are many online tutorials on this subject to help you along.

-If I am staying overnight, do I need to bring my own tent?
+Do I need to provide my own tent?

 What time will I arrive at basecamp?

-This is dependent on how fast you can cycle, however we usually expect riders to be arriving from around 2pm onwards.
+This depends on fast you can cycle, however we usually expect riders to be arriving from around 2pm onwards.

 Are friends and family allowed to visit basecamp?